yubrajbhoi/termux-python-12/Doc/library/statistics.rst

        number generator.
 This is useful for creating reproducible results, even in a multi-threading context.

+       .. versionchanged:: 3.13

+       Switched to a faster algorithm.
+To reproduce samples from previous versions, use :func:`random.seed` and :func:`random.gauss`.

     .. method:: NormalDist.pdf(x)

        Using a `probability density function (pdf)